denoland/deno_lint/docs/rules/no_deprecated_deno_api.md

 - `Deno.writeAll`
 - `Deno.writeAllSync`

-The IO APIs are already available in `std/io` or `std/streams`, so replace these deprecated ones with alternatives from `std`.
-For more detail, see [the tracking issue](https://github.com/denoland/deno/issues/9795).
+Most of these APIs have been moved to [`std/io`](https://deno.land/std/io) of the Deno Standard Library.
+For more detail, see
+[the tracking issue](https://github.com/denoland/deno/issues/9795).

 **Sub Process API**